 James Beitler, Ph.D.

-Dr. Beitler is the Director of First-Year Writing and also coordinates the Writing Fellows Program.
-His primary areas of interest include rhetorical theory and criticism, composition pedagogy, first-year writing, community-based writing, and writing program administration.
-He is the author of Seasoned Speech: Rhetoric in the Life of the Church and Remaking Transitional Justice in the United States.
+James Beitler (Ph.D., University of Michigan) is a Professor of English and the Director of First-Year Writing.
+He is the author of Charitable Writing: Cultivating Virtue Through Our Words (with co-author Richard Hughes Gibson), Seasoned Speech: Rhetoric in the Life of the Church, and Remaking Transitional Justice in the United States.

 University of Michigan